Please review our privacy policies from time to time as they are subject to change.

 INFORMATION WE COLLECT THROUGH THE SERVICES

-We collect two basic types of information through the Services, personal information and anonymous information.
-We also collect location information in connection with our mobile applications such as device settings, unique device identifiers, information about your location, and analytical information that may assist with diagnostics and performance.
-For your convenience, you may be asked to grant permission for access to your mobile device’s geolocation data, microphone, camera or photo album.
-This information may be collected when you use certain services that are dependent on your mobile device’s location (such as the location of an ATM or in-store transactions, to upload a photo or file for customer assistance or while video conferencing).
+We collect two basic types of information through our Services, personal information and anonymous information.
+We also collect location information in connection with our Services, such as Device settings, unique Device identifiers, information about your location, and analytical information that may assist with diagnostics and performance.
+For your convenience, you may be asked to grant permission for access to your Device’s geolocation data, microphone, camera or photo album.
+This information may be collected when you use certain services and dependent on your Device’s features and capabilities (such as the location of an ATM or in-store transactions, to upload a photo or file for customer assistance or while video conferencing).
 You must permit access to your camera, microphone, photos and files.
 You choose which images you upload and you must consent to video conferencing.
 Video conferences are not recorded or stored.
 Images you uploaded may be stored in your profile with the bank.
 Geolocation, camera, photo and microphone access can be turned off in your device’s settings.

-Personal information refers to information that identifies an individual such as information you may complete on our forms, applications or similar fields.
-This would include your name, address, email address, telephone number, social security number, transaction information, account information, etc.
+Personal information refers to information that identifies an individual, such as information you may complete using our Services.
+This would include your name, address, e-mail address, telephone number, social security number, transaction information, account information, etc.

-We collect personal information from you or about you when you provide this information to us directly.
-For example, we may obtain personal information when you request information, products or services from us, register on the website or an application, respond to surveys, contact customer support or otherwise interact with us.
+We collect personal information when you provide this information to us directly.
+For example, we may obtain personal information when you request information, products or services, register for our Services, respond to surveys, contact customer support or otherwise interact with us.
 We may also collect certain information from identity verification services and consumer reporting agencies, in order to provide some of our Services.
-We may also receive information about you from other online and offline sources, such as public databases, social media platforms and other third parties.
+We may also receive information about you from other online and offline sources, such as public databases, social media platforms and third parties.

 If you submit any personal information relating to other people to us or to our service providers in connection with the Services, you represent that you have the authority to do so and to permit us to use the information in accordance with this Notice.